Will there be another lockdown in 2022?

 Since then, the UK has continued to experience extremely high levels of Covid infections across the festive period, with total daily cases in England rocketing to a pandemic high of 218,724 on 4 January, according to the UK Health Security Agency.

-We may now be beginning to see that peak gradually tail off, however, with case numbers still high but closer to the 140,000-mark in recent days, a significant drop.
+We may now be beginning to see that peak gradually tail off, however, with case numbers still high but closer to the 130,000-mark in recent days, a significant drop.

 The government’s decision to stick to its guns and refuse to impose further Covid restrictions in England appears to have paid off at this point, although pressure on the NHS remains a major cause for concern, especially given that no fewer than 24 trusts have reported “critical incidents” of staff shortages.